 Dining mostly follows the traditional 'family style' approach, with dishes placed on a lazy Susan for everyone to share.
 Serving chopsticks are provided for each dish, and individual bowls, chopsticks, and cups are set for personal use.
-If you require a fork or spoon, please ask your server.
-This communal style of dining is an integral part of Chinese culture and a fun, social experience.
+Most restaurants can provide a fork or spoon if needed.
+This communal style of dining is an integral part of Chinese culture and a fun, social experience that will also help you to bond with your fellow passengers.